-Claudio E. Benzecry is Associate Professor of Communication Studies at Northwestern University and a sociologist interested in culture, arts, knowledge and globalization.
+Claudio E. Benzecry is Associate Professor of Communication Studies and Sociology (courtesy) at Northwestern University, and Director of Graduate Studies for the MTS PhD.
+He holds secondary appointments at LACS and the IPTD Programs.
+He is a sociologist interested in culture, arts, knowledge and globalization.
 His book The Opera Fanatic.
 Ethnography of an Obsession (University of Chicago Press, 2011) received the Mary Douglas Award for best book in the Sociology of Culture (2012), and Honorable mention for the ASA Distinguished Book award (2014).
-He’s the editor (with Isaac Reed and Monika Krause) of Social Theory Now (University of Chicago Press, 2017) and is currently completing a manuscript on fashion, creativity and globalization, following how a shoe is imagined, sketched, designed, developed and produced in between the US, Europe, Brazil and China, tentatively entitled The Global Shoe: the Work of Creativity Across Borders.
-He’s editor in chief of Qualitative Sociology, and of the Nueva Sociología Argentina series on Siglo XXI.
+Benzecry is the editor of three volumes on theory, culture, and knowledge, including Social Theory Now (with Monika Krause and Isaac Reed, University of Chicago Press, 2017) and has published articles on sociological theory, sociology of culture, and the arts in venues such as Sociological Theory, Theory, Culture & Society, British Journal of Sociology and Theory & Society, among many others.
+In 2019, he started his tenure as co-Editor in Chief of Qualitative Sociology.
+His new book, The Perfect Fit.
+Creative Work in the Global Shoe Industry (University of Chicago Press), is based on five-year ethnographic research on fashion, creativity, and globalization, following how a shoe is imagined, sketched, designed, developed, and produced in between the US, Europe, Brazil and China.

 Marcela A. Fuentes’s work focuses on tactical media and performance in contemporary protests and activisms.
 Her book Performance Constellations: Networks of Protest and Activism in Latin America/ Activismos tecnopolíticos: Constelaciones de performance (University of Michigan Press, 2019; Eterna Cadencia, 2020) maps the entanglement between on and off-line organizing and mobilization in movements such as neo-zapatismo, the post-2001 Argentinazo, the 2011 Chilean student revolt, solidarity campaigns with the families of Ayotzinapa’s 43, and contemporary transnational feminisms.
 She offers the concept of “performance constellations” to trace how notions that are central to studies of performance such as embodiment, liveness, eventness, and site-specificity are redefined in the era of communicative capitalism and remote, asynchronous collectivity.
 She has been awarded national and international grants and fellowships such as the Fulbright Fellowship, the Andrew W. Mellon postdoctoral research grant, and the Tinker Foundation research grant.
 Her work has been published in Text and Performance Quarterly, e-misférica, the Journal of Latin American Cultural Studies, Conjunto, LatFem, Moléculas Malucas, Página 12, and edited volumes on transnational and activist performance.